ayesha130/Exercise_01/README.md

 # Exercise_01
-THIS IS A EXERCISE OF LAB 05
+# This Is A Exercise Of LAB 05